flyher/zhihu-react-native/README.md

 # zhihu-react-native
-a simple zhihu app for Android and IOS
+a simple zhihu app for Android/IOS